 And a tied quilt that has won the approval of a quilting room kitty:

 Tying Quilts with Strip Binding vs. Pillowcase Binding

-If the quilt you plan to tie will be bound with fabric strips around the outer edges, tie the knots before you bind the quilt.
-If you will bind the quilt pillowcase style (sewn around the outer edges, then turned inside out like a pillowcase, with no binding strips around the quilt edge), stitch the edges and turn the quilt right side out before you tie it.
+If the quilt you plan to tie will be bound with standard strip binding around the outer edges, tie the knots before you bind the quilt.
+If you will bind the quilt pillowcase style (sewing the quilt around the outer edges, then turning it inside out like a pillowcase, with no binding strips around the quilt edge), stitch the edges and turn the quilt right side out before you tie it.

 How Far Apart Should the Knots Be?

 The distance between the knots in a tied quilt is determined by the type of batting or wadding you use.
 Your knots should be no further apart than the recommended distance for the batting in this quilt.
 If the quilt doesn’t have batting, the knots should simply be close enough to prevent the layers from shifting.
 Ideally, the knots should cover the quilt in an even grid.
 Look at the quilt’s design to choose exactly where to place them.

 You will probably already have most of the supplies you will need in your sewing room.

 - Washable yarn or a heavy, colorfast thread such as perle cotton, embroidery floss, crochet cotton, or ribbon.